d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

   This package requires Emacs to have been build with SVG support (I guess that, in other words, this means it must have been build with cairo support, but I still have to find out)

-  Also the hydra package is recommended for informing/reminding about the keybindings.

 4 Installation